 Saturday, May 5, morning session 9 a.m.-12 noon or afternoon session 1-4 p.m.

 Saturday, May 12, morning session 9 a.m.-12 noon or afternoon session 1-4 p.m.

 Saturday, May 19, morning session 9 a.m.-12 noon or afternoon session 1-4 p.m.

 The ACT is the most widely accepted college admissions standardized testing tool in the United States.
 Scores are utilized to determine college acceptance and levels of financial aid/scholarship awards.
 Students who prepare for the ACT benefit by improving their chances of being accepted to the college(s)/university of their choice and increased financial award amounts.

-To register a student for the March session of the ACT Targeted Tutoring or for more information on this and other college access programs, contact the I CAN Center of Excellence, Dan Burkhart, Executive Director, 740-725-6174, email: email@example.com.
+To register a student for this upcoming session of the ACT Targeted Tutoring or for more information on this and other college access programs, contact the I CAN Center of Excellence, Dan Burkhart, Executive Director, 740-725-6174, email: firstname.lastname@example.org.